gavinsalam/inspire-seminars-to-ics/README.md

-Contains a script to get seminars from InspireHEP and write the to a file.
+Contains a script to get seminars from the InspireHEP API and write them to an ics file.

 Usage

 ```